tj-tusharjain/azure-compute-docs/articles/virtual-machines/disks-performance-options.md

 ### Write accelerator

 Write accelerator is a disk capability for M-Series Virtual Machines (VMs) on Premium Storage with Azure Managed Disks.
-Write accelerator improves the I/O latency of writes against Azure Premium Storage.
+Write accelerator improves the I/O latency of writes against Premium SSD disks.
 To learn more, see the [write accelerator](/azure/virtual-machines/how-to-enable-write-accelerator) article.

 ### (Preview) performance plus